yaypm/davis-server/README.md

 2. Run ````npm init ```` from the command line and give your project a unique name
 3. *(Optional)* Version
 4. *(Optional)* Description
-5. Entry Point: `index.js`, will create this file later
+5. Entry Point: `index.js`, we will create this file later
 6. Git Repository: `https://<username>@github.com/Dynatrace/davis-server.git#master`, replace `<username>` with your GitHub username

 Before you initialize Davis you need to configure a few custom parameters for your environments.
 Download a sample configuration from [here](https://github.com/Dynatrace/davis-server/blob/master/demo/config.sample.js) to the root of your project then rename the config file from 'config.sample.js' to 'config.js'.